-- International students currently studying undergraduate degrees at the University of Otago are eligible.
+- International students currently studying, and due to complete, undergraduate degrees at the University of Otago are eligible.

 - The scholarship applies for one year of study only, for a student’s first enrolment in that programme.

 - This scholarship will not appear on the recipient’s academic transcript.

-- Payment of the scholarship for recipients who commence their full-time study at the University of Otago in Semester Two and intend to enrol in full-time study at the University of Otago in Semester One in the following year, will normally receive half the scholarship amount when they commence their study and the remaining amount when they recommence in Semester One the following year.
+- Payment of the scholarship for recipients who commence their full-time study at the University of Otago in semester 2 and intend to enrol in full-time study at the University of Otago in semester 1 in the following year, will normally receive half the scholarship amount when they commence their study in semester 2 and the remaining amount when they recommence in semester 1 the following year.

 - The Scholarship cannot be held in conjunction with an Otago Coursework Master’s Scholarship.